Drata

 Enterprise Risk Management

-Drata quickly established itself in the Governance, Risk, and Compliance industry, but were at risk of becoming victims of their own success.
-They had grown by exclusively serving small and medium businesses.
-The time had come to move upmarket and begin capturing enterprise prospects.
+Research / User Testing / Prototyping / Design / UATDrata quickly established itself in the Governance, Risk, and Compliance industry, but the time had come to move upmarket from SMB organizations and capture enterprise prospects.

 Discovery